Jeep Cherokee

 The Jeep Cherokee is a line of sport utility vehicles (SUV) manufactured and marketed by Jeep over six generations.
 Marketed initially as a variant of the Jeep Wagoneer (SJ), the Cherokee has evolved from a full-size station wagon (before the SUV description came into use) to one of the first compact SUVs and into its latest generation as a crossover SUV.

 Named after the Cherokee tribe of Native Americans in the United States, Jeep has used the nameplate in some capacity since late 1973 when American Motors Corporation (AMC) introduced the 1974 model year line.

-Production of the Cherokee ended in February 2023.
-The Cherokee nameplate has since been used by the Grand Cherokee and its extended version, the Grand Cherokee L.
+Production of the Cherokee ended in February 2023, and restarted in August 2025.